Alan McGee: Creation Records

 While Oasis went on to sell nearly 54 million records by 2008, Creation continued issuing albums by other artists, none of which came near the success of the Manchester band.
 Rumours began to circulate of McGee's dissatisfaction with the direction Creation had gone.
 In late 1999 it was announced that Creation Records would cease operations.
 The final album released by the label was Primal Scream's 2000 release XTRMNTR, which went gold in the UK.
-The final single was the third released from the album itself.

-Two books were written in the wake of Creation Records: One, by David Cavanagh, which McGee calls "the accountant's tale" and one by Paulo Hewitt.
-McGee closed Creation Records for good, selling the rest of the shares to Sony in 2000 for an overall price that was staggered through the 1990s of around $30,000,000 (USD).
-Following Creation's closure, McGee became a property developer, buying houses, flats, a farm in Wales and even an office block in Primrose Hill.

 Post Creation: Poptones Records and Death Disco

 The dissolution of Creation Records led to McGee forming Poptones in 2000.
 The label is named after a song by Public Image Limited.
-Poptones had platinum success within its second year with The Hives.
 During this period McGee also ran an international club night, Death Disco, under which name he also DJs occasionally.
-Death Disco had branches in Glasgow, London, New York City, Budapest and Los Angeles, and featured appearances from artists such as The Libertines, The Killers, BRMC, Kaiser Chiefs, Glasvegas, Razorlight, The Hives, Kasabian, The Darkness, Neils Children, and The Foxes.
+Death Disco had branches in Glasgow, London, New York City, Budapest and Los Angeles, and featured appearances from artists such as the Libertines, the Killers, BRMC, Kaiser Chiefs, Glasvegas, Razorlight, the Hives, Kasabian, the Darkness, Neils Children, and the Foxes.
 McGee had no further involvement with Death Disco after 2009.

 In May 2007, McGee told The Independent newspaper that he was winding down Poptones for financial reasons.

 Retirement from music management and other activities

 On 12 September 2008, McGee retired from band music management and being involved with record companies after 25 years.
 The decision was due to his wanting to concentrate on raising his child.
-After he sold Creation Records to Sony, he continued to publish songs by label acts such as Oasis, Primal Scream, My Bloody Valentine, Swervedriver, Teenage Fanclub, Eugene Kelly of The Vaselines, under Creation Songs.
+After he sold Creation Records to Sony, he continued to publish songs by label acts such as Oasis, Primal Scream, My Bloody Valentine, Swervedriver, Teenage Fanclub, Eugene Kelly of the Vaselines, under Creation Songs.

 In 2007, McGee was made a Companion of the Liverpool Institute for Performing Arts, in recognition of the work that he has carried out with students.
 In November 2008, he was a visiting fellow on the popular music degree course at the University of Gloucestershire.
 In interviews with the Glasgow's Daily Record in September 2010 and the UK's The Independent in October 2010, McGee stated he had lost interest in music and was more interested in the esoteric and occult teachings of Aleister Crowley and Peter J. Carroll, particularly Carroll's book Liber Null.